ishtatann/SpaceTradersUnitySDK/docs/SystemsApi.md

 Get Jump Gate

 Get jump gate details for a waypoint.
+Requires a waypoint of type `JUMP_GATE` to use.
+The response will return all systems that are have a Jump Gate in range of this Jump Gate.
+Those systems can be jumped to from this Jump Gate.

 ### Example
 ```csharp